 - All five computers are connected to a printer, so that users can print from the internet or print documents created on the computer.
 The library charges 15 cents per page for a black and white copy, and 50 cents per color copy.

 - If others are waiting to use a computer, there is a time limit of 60 minutes.
 Otherwise there is a two hour limit.
 If you need more time, just ask one of the library staff.

 - When using computers, please use the hand sanitizer provided.

 - We have headphones for patrons to use while listening to audio.

 - Please ask the library staff if you need help operating the copier.

-- The library charges 10 cents per page for this service.
-A two-sided copy is considered two copies.
+- The library charges 15 cents per page for a black and white copy, and 50 cents per page for a color copy.
+A two-sided copy is considered TWO copies.

 - The library does not have a fax machine.

 - Our copier can also scan a document to your email address.